 Focus national policy on languages as a strategic factor for development policy.

 Mobilize culture and mutual understanding to foster peace and reconciliation.

 Bridge differences and discrepancies among the objectives of the diverse stakeholders in the field of linguistic policies worldwide, to create a global platform for joint action.

-3. Targets
+3.

-A more culturally and linguistically diverse world, where at least 40% of the existing 6,000 languages are present in public life;

-An increase of Intangible Cultural Heritage safeguarding plans with a linguistic dimension

-Near universal ratification of the Convention on the Protection and Promotion of the Diversity of Cultural Expressions and significant new resources mobilized for the International Fund for Cultural Diversity;

-Strong increase of measures implementing the principles of the UN Declaration on Indigenous Peoples.